Chad-Mowbray/JWT-Auth/README.md

 Feel free to let your eyes glaze over.
 The point is that, through some mathmatical wizardry, both Alice and Bob end up deciding on the same number for the Ceasar Cipher.

 If we now run alice_bob_message_exchange.py, we see that an encrypted message can be sent and received, even though both parties have withheld information.

+Now that we know about JWTs and Public Key Cryptography, we are going to combine them to implement an authentication/authorization system for a website.